4 Methods to Close That Ice-Cold Ceiling Vent (Home / Office)

 Can You Block An Air Vent?

-• Your utility bill
+• Your utility bill.

-• The airflow in the room
+• The airflow in the room.

-• The temperature of other rooms in the house or office
+• The temperature of other rooms in the house or office.

 Your Utility Bill

-Rather than decreasing your utility bill, blocking some of the air vents could make you pay more.
-This is because your ventilation system will try to work harder to heat and cool the rooms with blocked vents.
-This means your heating or cooling will cycle on more often than it would if you were to keep all the vents open.
+Rather than decreasing your utility bill, blocking some of the air vents could make you pay more because your ventilation system will try to work harder to heat and cool the rooms with blocked vents.

-The Airflow of the Room
+The Room’s Airflow

 How will blocking the vents affect the airflow in the room?